 De Negen Straatjes or The Nine Streets are also great for shoppers if you want to experience many different stores and styles at once.
 You can reach Amsterdam by train easily from most major European cities, including Paris and Copenhagen.

 Shopping in Milan, Italy is our Fashion pick for Best Cities in Europe for Shopping

 Milan is counted among the best cities in Europe for shopping thanks to being considered the capital of fashion.
 However, Milan isn’t only about the Quadrilatero della moda and high-street fashion in the Duomo area.
 There are many other places to explore, from the artsy shops of the Brera district to the funky influences in the Navigli area.
 Milan is indeed a shopper’s paradise.
 If you’re intrigued by it, you can travel to Milan easily by train from Rome, Venice, as well as other cities in Europe.

 Experienced shoppers love Zurich, especially those who can make the best of its most expensive stores.
 Zurich is one of the best cities in Europe for shopping because it feels different than most metropolises.
 The Sihlcity shopping center and shopping mall Glatt aren’t the huge shopping malls you’re probably used to, but they do offer a quality retail experience.

-Other notable spots include the Bahnhofstrasse, Europaallee and the area surrounding Langstrasse, especially if you want to check out Swiss and urban design.
-Getting there by train is easy from Berlin, Munich, Vienna, and other European cities.
+Other notable hotspots include the Bahnhofstrasse, Europaallee, and the area surrounding Langstrasse, especially if you want to check out Swiss and urban design.
+Getting there by train is easy from Berlin, Munich, Vienna, and other major European cities.